Cost of a Fire Insurance Policy

 Rahul, a restaurant owner has bought fire insurance with a sum insured amount of Rs 50 lakhs.
 He has included special perils and various other add-on covers in fire insurance.
 He has three risk locations covered under fire insurance.
 While purchasing the fire insurance policy, he did not disclose the true value of the building and assets to the insurer in order to lower the premium amount.
 Rahul mentioned the property amount and assets value are very low.

-Since the value of assets and building was false, an insurer did not cover the total loss incurred by Rahul due to the mishap.
+Since the value of assets and building was false, the insurer did not cover the total loss incurred by Rahul due to the mishap.
 Instead, the insurer will pay a certain percentage of the loss to Rahul, and the rest of the financial loss will be borne by Rahul.

 Hence it is important to disclose all the facts and information while purchasing the fire insurance policy.